melvinwi/EDWCI/README.md

 * DONE! save all transform generates to .sql

-* remove DELETE from transform, but execute truncate when testing
+* DONE! remove DELETE from transform, but execute truncate when testing

 * DONE! loading test data truncates leading zeros even if into varchar (prefix with DWSTR to fix)

+* DONE! allow for reuseable sql in transform tests

 CI
 ==